disconn3ct/tiny_tiny_rss-openshift-quickstart/README.md

 Updating to master (latest commits):

+The first time, you have to set it to master:

     $ cd php
+    $ git checkout master

+After that, all that is necessary is:

+    $ cd php
     $ git pull
     $ cd ..
+    $ git add php
+    $ git commit -m "update to lastest ttrss"
     $ git push

-Updating to a specific tag/release:
+Updating to a specific tag/release (1.8 in this example):

     $ cd php
     $ git fetch